Once Upon a Crime

 No reviews yet.
 Be the first!

-- What is Once Upon a Crime?
+What is Once Upon a Crime about?

-- True crime fans who appreciate beautifully told stories over rapid-fire case summaries; listeners who want to encounter cases they haven't already heard about.
+Our editorial verdict is "Good if niche interests you".
+It scores 8/10 on binge factor.
+True crime fans who appreciate beautifully told stories over rapid-fire case summaries; listeners who want to encounter cases they haven't already heard about.

-- Is Once Upon a Crime worth listening to?
+Who is Once Upon a Crime for?

-- Where can I listen to Once Upon a Crime?
+Where can I listen to Once Upon a Crime?

 Quick facts